 The purpose of the Release assistance indication IE is to inform the network whether

-- no further uplink or downlink data transmission is expected; or
+- no further uplink and no further downlink data transmission is expected; or

 - only a single downlink data transmission (e.g. acknowledgement or response to uplink data) and no further uplink data transmission subsequent to the uplink data transmission is expected.